-Course Name: Literature and Composition (12)
+Literature and Composition (12) Course Name:

-Course Number: 11212

-Grade Level: 12 th
+11212 Course Number: Grade Level: 12th

-Course Length: Two semesters

-Course Credit: 1.0

 Prerequisites: American Literature (11)

 Literature and Composition (12) will focus on a variety of novels and short stories throughout the year.
 Students will annotate the texts to see the tie to the historical, religious or political ideas in the novels.
 Students will read the works and be able to critically discuss and write about that reading, students writing will focus mainly on analysis and research, with an emphasis on preparing students for college writing.
 Students will be required to write a researched based paper during the second semester with the requirement that they utilize a public or college library for their research.
 The MLA (Modern Language Association) format is required for all assignments.